grithin/php-conform/README.md

 -	if x field failed one step of validation, don't validate it further
 -	if x field failed validation, stop validating all input and return with error

 There are a lot of combinations of this input field dependent logic which I thought could be simplified in expression.
-So, I created this class, which has changed through the years.
-I've recently updated it to be more compatible for others to use (no short tags, better code standard).
+So, I created this class, which uses [logic flags](#using-flags).